 Of course, it’s not just about the investment budget or how you’re going to survive the first year, it’s also about building a robust operating budget that will make you profitable in the long run.
 When you’re tasked with managing your finances amidst a pandemic, you have to stay on top of the latest trends and monitor the fluctuation of the market.

 Make sure to have all your operating expenses listed out, such as your payroll expenses, cleaning and upkeep, perishables and equipment procurement for the year, and all other expenses that you need to tend to every month.
 This will give you an estimate of the kind of cash flow you need to keep the practice running smoothly.
+And don’t forget about software for dental offices.
+Depending on the option you’re choosing, you can go from affordable to really expensive if you don’t pay attention to the options on the market.

 5. Plan for Innovation and Expansion